phreeza/manuscript_axon_potentials/doc/manuscript.md

 individual current types.
 The first, positive peak corresponds to the capacitive current, the large second peak to the sodium current, and the final peak to the potassium current [@Gold2006Origin].
 A second, more mathematical approach is specific to the nature of the axon.
-Due to Kirchoff's law and cable theory (see Methods), the total transmembrane current in an axon is proportional to the second derivative of the membrane voltage along the direction of the axon.
-Because the action potential is roughly a travelling wave, the currents are also proportional to the second temporal derivative of the membrane potential.
-The three extrema of the EFP are thus related to the points of maximum curvature in the action potential waveform, namely the onset, the maximum and the end of the spike.
+Due to Kirchoff's law and cable theory (see Methods), the local transmembrane current in an axon is proportional to the second spatial derivative of the membrane potential along the direction of the axon.
+Because the action potential is roughly a travelling wave, the currents are also proportional to the second *temporal* derivative of the membrane potential.
+The three extrema of the EFP are thus related to the points of maximum curvature in the action potential waveform, namely the onset, the maximum, and the end of the spike.

 Next we simulated the response of an axon that terminates ([@fig:simpletree]B).
 Here the approaching action potential (top traces) has the same, triphasic